 2. What does the public education teach about healthcare and medicine?

 3. Is there any "active" opposition against either type of medicine anywhere in Xizhou?

 4. What are the views about medicine (Western and Chinese) of the professionals (Pharmacy owners, doctors, etc.)

 5. What type of awareness between Western medicine and Chinese medicine is found within different generations of citizens?

-6. When are either types of medicines used?
+6. When are either type of medicines used?